-- Make use of the Center for Counseling and Student Wellness emergency counseling services as needed.
+- Make use of the Counseling Center emergency counseling services when necessary.

 We have compiled a list of psychotherapists in the community who have expressed an interest in working with HWS students.
 In addition to consulting with your health insurance provider if appropriate, you may find this list helpful if you are seeking area services, including long-term individual therapy.

-We have also put together a list of area providers of psychoeducational evaluation to assist students who may have concerns about development, learning, memory, academics, behavior or related mental health not recently assessed in full.
-Such assessment, when done properly, will also consider a student's current problems and history, along with cultural differences and possible impairments in speech/language, hearing, vision and motor development.
-Thorough psychoeducational evaluation is invaluable in identifying specific ways to help individual students succeed.
+We have also put together a list of area providers of psychoeducational evaluation to assist students who may have concerns about development, learning, memory, academics, behavior or related mental health not recently assessed in full Thorough psychoeducational evaluation is invaluable in identifying specific ways to help individual students succeed.

 - The American Counseling Association offers archived, virtual versions of their popular weekly counseling column.